 The Contract of Trust provides that there will be a minimum of five Trustees and a maximum of fifteen Trustees, with the number of Trustees within that range being fixed by resolution of the Trustees.
-There are currently eight Trustees.
-Nine nominees are standing for election individually for the upcoming financial year, of that number, eight are considered independent as presented in the table hereunder.
+There are currently nine Trustees, all of which are standing for election individually for the upcoming financial year, of that number, eight are considered independent as presented in the table hereunder.